atirut-w/thistlenix/README.md

 # Building
 Building Thistlenix requires you to have the [CC65 cross-development package](https://cc65.github.io/) and GNU Make.
 Once you have those installed, just run `make` in the project directory.
 The compiled kernel will be placed in the `build` directory along with a map file.

-When rebuilding, you may want to run `make clean` to remove the ols assembly and object files.
+When rebuilding, you may want to run `make clean` to remove the old assembly and object files.